 Source: Hannibal Doing Tricep Dips

-Calisthenics legend Hannibal Lanham, otherwise known as “Hannibal For King” has been at the forefront of the bodyweight training discipline for over a quarter of a century.
-He had refashioned the fitness world by cranking out monster exercise routines including push-ups, pull-ups, and dips from a playground in Queens.
+Calisthenics legend Hannibal Lanham, otherwise known as “Hannibal For King”, has been at the forefront of the bodyweight training discipline for over a quarter of a century.
+He has taken the fitness world by storm by cranking out monster exercise routines that include intense variations of push-ups, pull-ups, and dips—all from a playground in Queens, New York.

-It was Hannibal For King’s friend who posted a youtube video on a sunny morning in June 2008 that went viral and gained traction of over 10 million views.
+It was Hannibal For King’s friend who posted a YouTube video on a sunny morning in July 2008 that went viral and gained over 10 million views.
 Hannibal displayed impressive calisthenic bar movements such as the front lever, muscle-ups, human flags, and planche push-ups on parallel bars (with feet elevated).
 These seemingly impossible moves are executed effortlessly by Hannibal.

-After the release of the video, Hannibal For King is regarded as a legend of calisthenics and street workout, inspiring many more than you’ll ever know.
-In fact, musclemadness listed him as the top 10 calisthenics athletes of all time.
-This is the story of Hanibal For King.
+After the release of the video, Hannibal For King came to be regarded as a legend of calisthenics and street workouts, inspiring many more from fans and imitators the world over.
+In fact, MuscleMadness listed him as the top 10 greatest calisthenics athletes of all time.
+Below is the story of Hanibal For King.

 Hannibal For King: Quick Facts